-SECTION 12.(c) G.S.
-106-139 is amended by adding two new subsections to read: The Board may adopt rules to establish current good manufacturing practices in ''(f)manufacturing, packaging, labeling, or holding operations for cannabinoid-related compounds derived from hemp, as defined in G.S.
+SECTION 12.(d) G.S.
+106-139 is amended by adding two new subsections to read:

+- "(f) The Board may adopt rules to establish current good manufacturing practices in manufacturing, packaging, labeling, or holding operations for cannabinoid-related compounds derived from hemp, as defined in G.S.
 106-568.61(9).
 The manufacture, sale, delivery, holding, or offering for sale of any cannabinoid-related compounds that does not comply with rules adopted by the Board shall be prohibited under this Article and shall also be subject to G.S.
 106-123 and G.S.
-106-125.

-No person, including individuals, partnerships, firms, associations, or corporations, (g) that are subject to rules adopted by the Board shall engage in manufacturing, packaging, labeling, processing, holding, or sale of cannabinoid-related compounds without a valid license issued by the Commissioner.
+106-125. - (g) No person, including individuals, partnerships, firms, associations, or corporations, that are subject to rules adopted by the Board shall engage in manufacturing, packaging, labeling, processing, holding, or sale of cannabinoid-related compounds without a valid license issued by the Commissioner.
 Application for a license shall be made to the Commissioner on forms provided by the Department.
 The application shall set forth the name and address of the applicant, the applicant's principal place of business, and such other information as the Commissioner may require.
 The Board shall develop a schedule of license fees, including fees for out-of-state and online retailers.
 Fees collected pursuant to this subsection shall be used by the Department to cover all reasonable costs of administering the licensing program.
 Failure to comply with this Article or rules adopted thereunder shall be cause for suspension or revocation of a license."

-SECTION 12.(d) The Board of Agriculture shall adopt temporary rules to implement this section no later than November 1, 2019.
+SECTION 12.(e) The Board of Agriculture shall adopt temporary rules to implement this section no later than November 1, 2019.
 The temporary rules shall remain in effect until permanent rules that replace the temporary rules become effective.

-SECTION 12.(e) Subsection (b) of this section is effective January 1, 2020, and expires July 1, 2021.
-Subsection (c) of this section is effective July 1, 2021.
+SECTION 12.(f) Subsection (a) of this section is effective when it becomes law, and expires July 1, 2021.
+Subsection (b) of this section is effective January 1, 2020, and expires July 1, 2021.
+Subsections (c) and (d) of this section are effective July 1, 2021.
 The remainder of this section is effective when it becomes law.